10,00 €

 Sharing that I sometimes struggle brings me closer to others.

-By openly sharing that I sometimes find things difficult, I reduce the distance between myself and others.
-It means that people don't just see me as a leader or a role model, but also as a human with my own challenges and vulnerabilities.
-This can have a profound impact on the relationships I have with the people around me.
+By openly acknowledging that I sometimes struggle, I narrow the distance between myself and others.
+It transforms how they perceive me—not merely as a leader or role model, but as a human being, subject to the same challenges, doubts, and vulnerabilities that they face.
+This simple act of honesty can profoundly reshape the relationships I hold with those around me.

 Most members see me as someone who never gets sick, never feels pain, always tough, as a man who shouldn't cry.
 That's because they need that.
 And I adapt to that.
 I shut off the rest of my own self because that's my secret.